wttsolutions/eslint-config/README.md

 ...
 ```

-Configure your code editor to make him automatically prettify and lint code by the `.eslintrc` and `prettier.config.js` configs.
+Configure your code editor to make him automatically prettify and lint code by the `.eslintrc.js` and `prettier.config.js` configs.
 Assummed that you shouldn't run linting scripts manually in most cases.

 ## UPDATING THIS PACKAGE (internal)